 Cancer Hair is a short film by Writer/Director Gail Hackston and Producers Helga Ernudottir and Isabelle Sieb.
 The film was shot in October 2013, completed in January 2014 and will be entered into film festivals throughout 2014.

 What drew us to this story in particular was two things

 1) The impact that hair loss, due to Chemotherapy, Radiotherapy and drugs, has on women

 2) Taking up a story where most on screen depictions of cancer finish - i.e. at the all clear

 Hair is a very personal thing and for some women, including our character Claire, it is what defines her femininity.
 When she loses her hair, she loses her sense of self.

-This is something that has happened, sadly, to millions of women around the world and is not normally part of the narrative of cancer that has on screen.
+This is something that has happened, sadly, to millions of women around the world and while some don't care about the hair loss, some v and is not normally part of the narrative of cancer that has on screen.

 As with many stories, this started our as a what if.
 What if you were in remission from Cancer, were self conscious about your hair loss and went on a date?
 What would happen?